Ottoman weapons

 Military forces of the Ottoman Empire used a variety of weapons throughout the centuries.
-The armoury in Topkapı Palace has a large collection of which it shows select items.
+The armoury in Topkapı Palace has a large collection showing select items.

 Yatagan

 The Yatagan (yatağan) makes its appearance in the second half of the 16th century, and is an infantry weapon in which the hilt is generally made of bone or ivory and the pommel is flared.
 Its short, slightly curved blade is sharp on one edge and comes to a fine point.
 This form continues unchanged until the end of the 19th century.
 The yatagan sword was widely used in both the Ottoman army and navy especially for the Janissaries as they were signature weapon for the corps.